thinglabsoss/wiki-astro/src/content/docs/official-apps/deskthing/managing-apps.md

 ## Adding Community Apps
 Communitity apps are unofficial projects.
-You can find the full list of recognized community apps at [deskthing.app/apps](https://deskthing.app/apps).
+Find the full list of recognized community apps at [deskthing.app/apps](https://deskthing.app/apps).
 They are created, maintained, and supported by members of the DeskThing community.
 Submit all issues to the respective GitHub pages.

 Community apps can be installed using the following steps: